36 Best Movies for Learning French Language

 This animated movie revolves around a young boy living in a foster home.

-The story is about a young boy, Courgette.
-His mother died, and he was sent to an orphanage.
+The story is about Courgette, a young boy whose mother died and was sent to an orphanage.
 He was shy but gradually formed bonds with the other children at the orphanage.
 Then, he encounters kindness, friendship, and the possibility of adoption.

 A new girl, Camille, arrives, forming a special connection and adding a layer of complexity to Courgette’s world.